DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 [Insert Meakins image]

-While we can spend an entire book expanding on the history and harmful disciplinary elements of the body-as-machine, I am concerned with a different problematic.
+However, like God, we should not assume that we were disillusioned by the body-as-machine and that we now "better" understand how bodies work (although this is true in part).
+Rather, we should understand the body-as-machine as a real thing which played a crucial role in shaping physiotherapy on a material level.
+It assembling the kinds of instruments, interventions, words, and behaviours physiotherapists would adopt.
+Today, however, a different assemblage has, or is in the process of, replacing the body-as-machine.

 ### A New Era

-***Relate back to Fredrick N***

-If you read the works of Gilles Deleuze[^15], Jasbir Puar[^16], Michael Hardt and Antonio Negri[^17], and even Michel Foucault[^18] you would be quick to notice that they argue that disciplinary societies (from which the body-as-machine emerged) is being replaced.
+Just as the age of enlightenment and its principles of rationalism and scientific knowledge replaced God as a measure of Truth, if you read the works of Gilles Deleuze[^15], Jasbir Puar[^16], Michael Hardt and Antonio Negri[^17], and even Michel Foucault[^18] you would be quick to notice that they argue that disciplinary societies (from which the body-as-machine emerged) is being replaced.
 Similarly, we are quite obviously no longer gripped by industrial capitalism.
 We have moved on to what some have called late-stage capitalism, neoliberal capitalism, surveillance capitalism, algorithmic capitalism, or some version thereof.